 When Leo came out as transgender, I grieved for two full years.
 It's hard to know if I would have grieved for less time had my Grampa not died.
 At the end of the first year, I told my therapist, "I should be over this by now."
 I sat in her office as we headed into the holidays and the anniversary of Leo's coming out.
 I still remember the look on her face.
 It was a mix of compassion and "you should know better by now."

 I realized I wasn't being compassionate with myself.
 I wouldn't expect someone else who was grieving to get over it before they were ready.
 So why did I think I needed to?
 I didn't.
 It was that I didn't like how I felt.
 I wanted it to be over so I could get back to not feeling sad all the time.
 I wanted the pain to go away.
 But you can't rush that.

 So if you are in a season of grieving right now, know that it won't last forever.

 Eventually, the pain will lessen.
-You will still have periods of sadness, but they won’t consume you.
-Grief doesn’t last forever.
-Eventually, you are able to move forward.
-You just have to give it the time.
+You will still have periods of sadness, but they won't consume you.
+Grief doesn't last forever.
+Eventually, you can move forward.
+You just have to give it time.
 And what that time looks like is different for everyone.
 Let it run its course.

 Subscribe to get my latest content by email, and I'll send you SIX questions to ask yourself before sharing that your child is transgender: because it can be a little overwhelming and sometimes you just need to know where to start.